 However, be careful and remember about sufficient contrast for legibility, especially if your target audience includes elderly people or people with special powers.
 Otherwise, they won’t be able to use your product at all.
 When designing, take advantage of W3C accessibility guidelines and services like Coolors.
 Go for white or subtle backgrounds with drops of color in the most important parts of the interface.
 Remember, that when it comes to actual UI, convenience and ease of use stand above the beauty.

-Visibility and consistency
+Visibility and Consistency

 Make sure your navigation elements are visible and have the same style throughout the app.
 Use familiar UI patterns and placements to avoid confusing people.
 For instance, apply persistent navigation elements like bottom navigation bars or sticky headers to provide constant access to key sections.